sotatek-dev/react-native-qrcode-svg/README.md

 Name            | Default    | Description
 ----------------|------------|--------------
-size            | 100        | Size of rendered image in pixels value           | 'this is a QR code' | String Value of the QR code.
-Can also accept an array of segments as defined in [Manual mode](https://github.com/soldair/node-qrcode#manual-mode).
-Ex. [{ data: 'ABCDEFG', mode: 'alphanumeric' }, { data: '0123456', mode: 'numeric' }, { data: [253,254,255], mode: 'byte' }] color           | 'black'        | Color of the QR code backgroundColor | 'white'        | Color of the background enableLinearGradient | false     | enables or disables linear gradient linearGradient  |  ['rgb(255,0,0)','rgb(0,255,255)']  | array of 2 rgb colors used to create the linear gradient gradientDirection| [170,0,0,0]  | the direction of the linear gradient logo | null        | Image source object.
+size            | 100        | Size of rendered image in pixels value           | 'this is a QR code' | Value of the QR code color           | 'black'        | Color of the QR code backgroundColor | 'white'        | Color of the background logo | null        | Image source object.
 Ex. {uri: 'base64string'} or {require('pathToImage')}
 logoSize | 20% of size | Size of the imprinted logo.
 Bigger logo = less error correction in QR code logoBackgroundColor | backgroundColor        | The logo gets a filled quadratic background with this color.
-Use 'transparent' if your logo already has its own backdrop. logoMargin | 2 | logo's distance to its wrapper logoBorderRadius | 0 | the border-radius of logo image (Android is not supported) quietZone | 0 | quiet zone around the qr in pixels (useful when saving image to gallery) getRef          | null       | Get SVG ref for further usage ecl             | 'M'        | Error correction level onError(error)  | undefined  | Callback fired when exception happened during the code generating process
+Use 'transparent' if your logo already has its own backdrop. logoMargin | 2 | logo's distance to its wrapper logoBorderRadius | 0 | the border-radius of logo image (Android is not supported) getRef          | null       | Get SVG ref for further usage ecl             | 'M'        | Error correction level onError(error)  | undefined  | Callback fired when exception happened during the code generating process